 Aesthetic dermatologists and cosmetic doctors who provide their patients with dermal filler treatments will agree that one of the most common questions they get asked is related to the longevity of the filler.
-The thing is that, in this case, there is no short answer since there are many factors that affect the results offered by fillers.
+The thing is that, in this case, there is no short answer since there are many factors that affect the results offered by facial fillers.
 Among them are often variables such as:

 - The type of the dermal filler